Top pitching prospect Logan Gilbert to start for Mariners on Thursday

 Now it will be two.

-Outfielder Jared Kelenic, who the Mariners announced earlier this week would be called up to the big-league team for Thursday’s game at home against Cleveland, will be joined by the team’s top pitching prospect: right-handed starter Logan Gilbert.
+Outfielder Jared Kelenic, who The Seattle Times confirmed earlier this week would be called up to the big-league team for Thursday’s game at home against Cleveland, will be joined by the team’s top pitching prospect: right-handed starter Logan Gilbert.

 Gilbert will start Thursday’s game for the Mariners, an MLB source confirmed.